 Other children come to us because they like the freedom that our large halls give them.
 They can whizz around in wheelchairs or walkers playing happily with their siblings and friends.

-Parents must stay on site but we always try to have as many volunteers as possible at each session so that parents can watch their children achieving and having fun.
+Parents and carers must stay on site but we always try to have as many volunteers as possible at each session so that they can watch their children achieving and having fun.

 Refreshments served.
 Free parking.
 Cost is £2 donation per child; members: free.